-TGbf Editor: please modify the following paragraph at P84 of 11bf D0.2 as follows
+TGbf Editor: please modify the following paragraph at P84L5 of 11bf D0.2 as follows

-Figure 11-41c (Examples(#812) of TB sensing measurement instances) shows five four examples of TB sensing measurement instances.
-Example 1 shows a TB sensing measurement instance(#860) consisting of a polling phase, an NDPA sounding phase, and a reporting phase.
-Example 2 shows a TB sensing measurement instance consisting of a polling phase and a TF sounding phase.
-Example 3 and example 4 show two TB sensing measurement instances consisting of a polling phase, an NDPA sounding phase, a TF sounding phase, and a reporting phase.
-Example 5 shows two TB sensing measurement instances.
-The first one consists of a polling phase, an NDPA sounding phase, and a TF sounding phase.
-The second one consists of a polling phase and a reporting phase. (#158, 289, 757)
+Figure 11-41c (Example(#812) of TB sensing measurement instances) shows an example of TB sensing measurement instances, which consists of a Polling, an NDPA sounding, a TF sounding and a Reporting phase.
+The STA that is assigned to be polled in the TB sensing measurement may participate in or skip the corresponding TB sensing measurement instance.
+During the TB sensing measurement instance, any STA addressed by a User info field in a Sensing Trigger frame or Sensing NDPA frame, if present, shall participate in the TF sounding, NDPA sounding, or Reporting phase.
+See example in figure 11-41d (Example of TB sensing measurement instance with six sensing responders) (#158, 289, 757)

 TGbf Editor: please modify the Editor’s note at P84L15 of 11bf D0.2 as follows

-Editor’s Note: The order of TF sounding and NDPA sounding as shown in example 3, and example 4, and example 5 is TBD.
-The reporting phase in example 4 may be separated from the sounding phases (TBD).
-The polling in the reporting phase in example 5 could be addressed to sensing responders other than those involved in the sounding (TBD).
+Editor’s Note: The order of TF sounding and NDPA sounding as shown in figure 11-41c is TBD.

-TGbf Editor: please delete example 5 in figure 11-41c of 11bf D0.2
+TGbf Editor: please replace figure 11-41c of 11bf D0.2 with following.

 TGbf Editor: please modify the text at P84L36 of 11bf D0.2 as follows

-Figure 11-41d (Example of TB sensing measurement instance) shows an example of a TB sensing measurement instance consisting of a polling phase, an NDPA sounding phase, and a TF sounding phase.
-In the polling phase, the AP polls five STAs, where STA 1 and STA 2 are sensing transmitters and STA 3, STA 4, and STA 5 are sensing receivers.
-STA 1-STA 4 respond to the AP with CTS-to-self, so both TF sounding phase and NDPA sounding phase are present.
-In the TF sounding phase, the AP sends a Sensing Sounding Trigger frame to STA1 and STA 2 to solicit R2I NDP transmissions.
-In the NDPA sounding phase, the AP sends a Sensing NDP Announcement frame followed by I2R NDP to STA3 and STA 4.
+Figure 11-41d (Example of TB sensing measurement instance with six sensing responders) shows an example of a TB sensing measurement instance consisting of a polling phase, an NDPA sounding phase, a TF sounding phase, and a Reporting phase.
+In the polling phase, the AP polls five STAs (i.e. STA1 to STA5) that are assigned to be polled, where STA 1, STA2, and STA 3 are sensing transmitters and STA 4 and STA 5 are sensing receivers.
+Except for STA3, four STAs (i.e. STA1, STA2, STA4, and STA5) respond to the AP with CTS-to-self, so both TF sounding phase and NDPA sounding phase are present.
+STA3 that does not respond to the AP with CTS-to-self skips the corresponding TB sensing measurement instance.
+In the NDPA sounding phase, the AP sends a Sensing NDP Announcement frame followed by SI2SR NDP to STA4, STA5, and STA 6, where STA6 is a sensing receiver that is not assigned to be polled.
+In the TF sounding phase, the AP sends a Sensing Sounding Trigger frame to STA1 and STA 2 to solicit SR2SI NDP transmissions.
+In Reporting phase, STA4 to STA6 send the sensing measurement results obtained in a TB sensing measurement instance to AP.

 TGbf Editor: please replace figure 11-41d of 11bf D0.2 with following.